ballerina-platform/ballerina-dev-website/swan-lake/learn/testing-quick-start.md

     Running Tests with Coverage
         foo/joke:0.1.0
-    When Sanjiva wants an egg, he cracks open a chicken.
+    When Sheldon wants an egg, he cracks open a chicken.

         [pass] testGetRandomJoke